 A country retreat and a city-break rolled into one

 In more recent times, Dalmahoy first opened as a Country Club in 1976, with 10 bedrooms.
 It has since been developed extensively in close collaboration with historic building advisors and effortlessly blends the traditions of a baronial manor house with contemporary amenities.
-There are now 215 rooms & suites, state of the art meeting facilities, two restaurants & bars, a luxurious leisure club with indoor swimming pool, two 18-Hole golf courses and much more - all set amidst 1,000 acres of beautiful parkland near Edinburgh.
+There are now 215 rooms & suites, state of the art meeting facilities, two restaurants & bars, a luxurious leisure club with indoor swimming pool, two 18 hole golf courses, refurbished driving range and much more - all set amidst 1,000 acres of beautiful parkland near Edinburgh.